These are all important considerations.

 register) suggest that this mechanism,

-though valuable, is inadequate as robust support for the
+valuable, is inadequate as robust support for the explosion of

-expanded framework will be necessary, perhaps along the
+framework will be necessary, perhaps along the lines of the

-extensions are not mapped to a fixed exclusive universal
+are not mapped to a fixed exclusive universal encoding,

 but rather to